alyssaxuu/screenity/README.md

 ## Creating a development version

 > ❗️ Note that the license has changed to [GPLv3](https://github.com/alyssaxuu/screenity/blob/master/LICENSE) for the current MV3 version (Screenity version 3.0.0 and higher).
+Make sure to read the license and the [Terms of Service](https://screenity.io/en/terms/) regarding intellectual property.

 1. Check if your [Node.js](https://nodejs.org/) version is >= **14**.
 2. Clone this repository.